 As usual, the taxpayer is going to pay for the failures of the government.
 He is going to be asked to approve bonds that will build yet more schools, more prisons, and more housing for the homeless.
 These bonds, unfortunately, are like using band-aids when stitches or tourniquets are needed.

-The dropouts do not see a bleak future for themselves.
-In the report, one student was asked why he had dropped out of the tenth grade.
+The dropouts do not see a bleak future In the report, one student was asked why he had dropped out of the tenth grade.
 "School was boring," he said.
 "I got a life to live.
 There's women, parties, fast cars, and easy money on the street, if you know where to find it.
 And if things ever go south, all I gotta do is apply for welfare.
 They'll put me up in an apartment, and give me food stamps and free medical care.
 Why do I need an education or a stupid job?"